ameermak/Neurolabs_task/README.md

 ## Notes

 Images are submitted one-at-a-time because the staging API has a strict rate limit.
-It’s slightly slower but reliable.

 Catalog items are pulled once and joined with product detections using product UUIDs.